-ADVISORIES: Eligibility for English 125 and 126.
 This course emphasizes the fundamentals of gathering and organizing information for the purposes of writing reports within the criminal justice system.
 (A, CSU)

-13 THE CONSTITUTION AND YOUR INDIVIDUAL RIGHTS 3 units, 3 lecture hours
+13 THE CONSTITUTION AND YOUR INDIVIDUAL RIGHTS

+ADVISORIES: Eligibility for English 125 and 126.
 This course examines the history and development of the United States Constitution and places particular emphasis on how the document informs Supreme Court cases.
 More specifically, the course analyzes the interpretive reasoning utilized by Supreme Courts Justices in making constitutionally based decisions.
 Also, there is a concentration on the historic protection of individual rights contrasted with the inherent power of the government.
 (A, CSU-GE)

-14 MULTI-CULTURAL ISSUES WITHIN PUBLIC SAFETY 3 units, 3 lecture hours
+14 MULTI-CULTURAL ISSUES WITHIN PUBLIC SAFETY

+ADVISORIES: Eligibility for English 125 and 126.
 This course encompasses a theoretical as well as conceptual overview of multi-cultural concepts and matters related to gender, age, and sexual orientation.
 Additionally, the course identifies issues that have arisen as a result of society's increasingly diverse population as well as examines strategies to address those issues in the context of maintaining social order.
 (A, CSU, UC)

-15 INTRODUCTION TO POLICE ETHICS 3 units, 3 lecture hours
+15 INTRODUCTION TO POLICE ETHICS